james182-dang/james182-dang/README.md

 ### Hi there 👋

+I'm James, a full-stack web developer based in Nashville, TN.

+Musician by nature, web developer by trade.

+I'm currently working on obtaining my certification from Vanderbilt University.

+Feel free to reach out to me through linkedIn (https://www.linkedin.com/in/james-lindsey-7ab945218/),

+or feel free to click on my twitter link on the left there and send me a message!
 <!--
 **james182-dang/james182-dang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.